Reluvate/.github/profile/README.md

 	<p>We are a group of individuals who are passionate about participating in hackathons, with a particular focus on those related to AI.
 Here is a chronological list of our previous hackathons and results:</p>
 	<h1> Hackathons Participated </h1>
 	<ul>
+		<li>DSTA BrainHack SeeTrue 2023 - Top 8 Finalist</li>
+		<p>Our team achieved 79.25% overall accuracy with a 80.35% accuracy for NLP and 98.35% for our CV.
+The <a href=https://tinyurl.com/seetrue2023leaderboard>leaderboard</a> for the hackathon</p>
    <li>AI21 Labs Hackathon - First Place ( USD2,000 Cash + USD7,000 API Credits )</li>
 	<p>
 		<a href='https://github.com/reluvate/catch-me-up'>Link to project</a>